2022 AmeriCorps YPAR grant

 Image source: @bcyparbaddies on Instagram

-This grant will allow our focus to turn toward the sustainability of the YPAR program.
+The AmeriCorps grant allowed us to continue our programming and to turn toward the sustainability of the YPAR program.
 Drawing on the concept of “youth enterprise” (Gillen, 2019), we believe that sustainability comes when we pay youth for their knowledge and work.
 As such, funds would be used to ensure fair wages for youth researchers, leaders, and the “near peers” (young people who are out of high school but under the age of 25), who operate as a network to strengthen and sustain our youth-centered initiatives.
 This in turn reinforces the district’s mission, vision, and values as a community school to practice shared leadership and empower youth in sustainable and impactful ways.

 Gillen, J. (2019).
 The power in the room: Radical education through youth organizing and employment.
 Beacon Press.